-The great state of Georgia, known for its southern hospitality and Georgia peaches.
-Georgia is a southeastern state that plays an important role in our nations security.
-Below are the military bases in Georgia and their locations.
+Military Bases in Georgia include MCLB Albany, Camp Frank D. Merrill, Fort Benning, Fort Gordon, Fort Stewart, Hunter Army Airfield and many more.
+The great state of Georgia is known for its southern hospitality and Georgia peaches.
+Georgia has a population of over 10 million people and growing.
+The state is a southeastern state that plays an important role in our nations security.
+Georgia surrounding states include Florida, South Carolina, Alabama, Tennessee and North Carolina.

 Map of Military Bases in Georgia